EU Omnibus Package 2025: CSRD, CSDDD, and EU Taxonomy

 Conclusion

-The EU Omnibus package promises less bureaucracy, especially through extended deadlines, reduced reporting obligations, and focused supply chain checks - but ultimately offers no legal certainty.
-For German mid-sized companies, this means: looking carefully, acting strategically, and using the remaining scope purposefully.
+The EU Omnibus Package promises less bureaucracy, particularly through extended deadlines, reduced reporting obligations and focused supply chain audits – but ultimately offers no legal certainty.
+For German medium-sized businesses, this means: Examine closely, act strategically, and make targeted use of remaining room for maneuver.

 EU Data Act: New rules for data access, IoT data, and cloud portability effective from 12 September 2025